- David Hunter

 As has often been remarked, Maura Dooley's career as an arts administrator, while making her well-connected and very much an 'insider' figure, has arguably drawn attention away from her own finely-written poems.

 Dooley's poetry is habitually reflective, often poignant, and she has a marked 'ability to enact and find images for complex feelings' (Adam Thorpe).
 Personal her poems may be, but they contain a range of voices other than her own autobiographical one; hers is an attractively oblique mode that may derive from her admiration for poets such as Elizabeth Bishop and especially Paul Muldoon.
-She also shares at least some imaginative territory with friends or contemporaries such as Helen Dunmore, Lavinia Greenlaw, Jo Shapcott, Kate Clanchy and Colette Bryce.
+She also shares at least some imaginative territory with contemporaries such as Helen Dunmore, Lavinia Greenlaw, Jo Shapcott, Kate Clanchy and Colette Bryce.
 Like them, she balances the demands of history and the body with romantic and domestic subjects.
 Dooley's speciality is memory.
 She reaches for her 1960s childhood in dark meditations such as 'Shadow on her Desk', recalling the Moors murders and the Aberfan disaster, or a mid-1970s Summer when 'the jukebox gagged on 10cc' ('I'm Not in Love').
 The critic Jon Cook has observed that her poems are 'acts of displacement, turning around some event of emotion that cannot be fully named or known…(she has) an imagination which proliferates mysteries'.

 Though the tone of her poems may be gentle, as a woman of Irish ancestry she sometimes recreates the bitter experiences of the Irish historical experience of displacement and emigration.
 Her prize-winning poem '1847', for instance, gives voice to a girl escaping from the Great Famine: 'What knots my belly now's / not hunger.
 Anger. / In Liverpool ships gob us up. / We rot, we scatter. / The Quays are maggoty with us.'
 Other poems in the same sequence, 'Moss', reflect upon more Irish scenes ('Kerry Blue') and their 'Vanished Lives'.
 'If we have no God, then we have ancestors. /…A roll of names that / sent her to wet gravestones, her fingers feeling / for their vanished lives, but all is blurred here…/ blight that rotted fields / and emptied cottages, the crowded quay, the salt-rinsed boat, /…no cross to show that's where they've been, / only a face that's handed down and on, / glimpsed in a glass dark: Brigid McTighe, her mark'.
 However, this is no excuse in cultural nostalgia.
-The title poem of the sequence concerns a search for a ruined tower by speaker already unsure of her Celtic credentials:
+The title poem of the sequence concerns a search for a ruined tower by a speaker already unsure of her Celtic credentials: